ON THIS PAGE: You will find out more about the factors that increase the chance of developing breast cancer. Use the menu to see other pages.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 Knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Inherited breast cancers are less common, making up 5% to 10% of cancers.
-Inherited breast cancer occurs when gene changes called mutations are passed down within a family from parent to child.
+Inherited breast cancer occurs when gene changes, called mutations or alterations, are passed down within a family from parent to child.
 Many of those mutations are in tumor suppressor genes, such as BRCA1, BRCA2, and PALB2.
 These genes normally keep cells from growing out of control and turning into cancer.
 But when these cells have a mutation, it can cause them to grow out of control.

 Family history of breast cancer.
 Breast cancer may run in the family in any of these situations: